By the end of this course, delegates will have learned the basics of communicating with journalists and other

 Each student will attend only one day.

-Course Outline (Programme) TBC
+Course Outline (Programme)

 Introductions and aims.
 Brainstorm: why bother with the media?
 Opportunities and pitfalls.

 Fundamental principles of communicating your research to non-specialists.

 Making your science accessible: key principles of popular style structure.

 News In Brief case study: the quintessence of effective communication and news writing.